 Then to my oh so broken heart they stopped coming to their usual spot and even to the outer island.
 Ahh now what was I to do?
 Well, naturally, you figure out how to make your own.
 And alas now I can just whip up my own batch when I’m craving some.

-Looking for more desserts, check out some of my other recipes below.
+If you love mochi, check out some of these other mochi recipes